Volunteering offers tourists a feel-good vacation

 I found these experiences so rewarding, and out of a desire to share that, and to give something back to the places I was visiting, Go Eat Give was born.

 Go Eat Give champions a concept that I call "voluntourism" -- aka volunteer vacationing.
 The idea banks on travelers looking for a short-term holiday that includes cultural experiences they will find meaningful as well as a chance to give back to the community.
-Go Eat Give has volunteered more 2,000 hours of service in more than 20 countries.
+Go Eat Give has volunteered more than 2,000 hours of service in more than 20 countries.

 Here is how the concept works: We support local businesses by staying at hotels and eating at restaurants that aren't part of international chains but rather locally owned.
 Some of the fee for the trip goes to a local charity.
 Travelers also bring a bag of items the neighborhood charity requests -- for example, suitcases full of toothbrushes, dental floss, soap, clothes, office supplies and over-the-counter medical supplies.